exaile-dev/exaile-dev.github.io/support.md

 If you believe you have found a bug, you can click [here](https://github.com/exaile-dev/exaile/issues/new) to report it.
 You will need to create a github account before you can post a bug report.

-The following are ways you can get support or questions to answers you might have about using or developing Exaile:
+You may want to check the [Frequently Asked Questions](http://exaile.readthedocs.org/en/latest/user/faq.html) to see if your question is addressed there.
+Otherwise, the following ways are available to get support or ask questions you might have about using or developing Exaile:

 **MAILING LISTS**